Jscastro197/Tic-Tac-Toe/README.md

 ## Additional Information

 - If you encounter any issues or want to contribute, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Jscastro197/Tic-Tac-Toe).

-- This project uses the MIT License.
-See the [LICENSE](LICENSE) file for more details.